- Navigating Difficulties

-It is unrealistic to think that you will be great at everything and that all you need is a positive attitude.
 Everyone has strengths and weaknesses.
 Recognizing your weaknesses can lead you to addressing them.
-Addressing weaknesses might take the form of actively attacking them to improve your capabilities, but could also involve restructuring activities to avoid demands that prey on your weaknesses.
-This kind of adaptability might make a task more palatable and therefore help you stay motivated.
+You might work to improve your areas of weakness, but you could also restructure activities to avoid demands that prey on your weaknesses.
+Employing this kind of adaptability might make a task more palatable and therefore help you stay motivated.

 Avoid blaming the instructor for being a bad teacher.
-Do not make excuses that you do not have the time, energy, or do not feel well or are not in the mood to study.
-You have made the choice to be here so need to develop the skills for dealing with these problems.
-You can create the time with a sound time management plan.
-If you truly feel that you do not have enough energy to succeed, look at changing your diet, sleep habits, and exercise habits.
+Do not make excuses that you do not have the time, energy, that you do not feel well or are not in the mood to study.
+You have made the choice to be here, so you need to develop the skills for dealing with these problems.
+You can create the time with a good time management plan.
+If you truly feel that you do not have enough energy to succeed, look at changing your diet, sleep habits, and exercise habits, and consider other wellness practices.
 Avoid falling into the “I do not like my classes” trap.
 Realize from the start that you will take some classes that might not naturally excite you.
-They might be required for your concentration or simply did not turn out to be what you had hoped.
+They might be required for your major or simply did not turn out to be what you had hoped.
 Life is like that.
 You need to be able to adjust.

 Your motivation for everything depends on the value you place on the task.
 The more highly you value completing a task, the more motivated you will be.
 Difficulties arise when confronted with a task that you do not place a natural value on.
 Motivating yourself for these tasks can take a little work, but you can find ways to increase your motivation for almost any task.

 Before looking at strategies for increasing your motivation, it will be helpful to understand the different ways that people place a value on completing a task: